flosskosova/foss4g-2023/content/tutorials/streamyard.md

 There is [an official tutorial](https://support.streamyard.com/hc/en-us/articles/360043291612) that can be very useful to learn about the platform.

-You should have been provided with a login URL that starts with *https://streamyard.com/*

-**Do not share this link with anyone or you may be blocked from the event.**

 ![](/images/tutorials/streamYardLogin.png "")

 Enter a display name which will be shown as identifier label for you during the stream.
 Use your actual name or the name of your brand.
 Then enter the studio.